 Current in-house technical teams might already have a lot on their plate and a new project might be too much to handle.
 If you have periodic projects, you can hire an entire development team with competencies to handle each phase- from start to finish to avoid overwhelming in-house team members and CTOs.

-This also allows easy scaling up and down of members to meet current demands compared to hiring full time that can hinder cost savings.
+This also allows easy scaling up and down of members to meet current demands compared to hiring full time which can hinder cost savings.

 To get the project going you might need: